 This October, The Community Economics Laboratory and Collective Intelligence Group will convene a three-day Think Tank Charrette: “Embracing the wickedness: tackling the hardest problems with economic and workforce development”

-We are thrilled to be collaborating once again with Guillermo Mazier of the Collective Intelligence Group in beautiful Albequerque during the balloon festival.
-Together with Joe Slatter, Founder and Principal of Better Practice, Guillermo will speak to and discuss, in a world-cafe format, how better collaboration can yield stronger economies.
+We are thrilled to be collaborating once again with Guillermo Mazier of the Collective Intelligence Group and our new friend, physicist Dr. Vipin Gupta of Sandia National Laboratories, in beautiful Albequerque during the balloon festival.
+Together with Joe Slatter, Founder and Principal of Better Practice, Dr. Gupta and Guillermo will speak to and discuss, in a world-cafe format, how better collaboration can yield stronger economies.